KasparEtter/ef1p/pages/email/email.md

   you don't gain anything by implementing a newer [access protocol](#access-protocols) such as [JMAP](#json-meta-application-protocol) as well.
-  As long as all mail clients which people want to use support IMAP, existing email service providers have little incentive to support JMAP.
+  As long as all mail clients which people want to use support IMAP, existing mailbox providers have little incentive to support JMAP.
 - **Saturation**: The email market is saturated with free solutions for clients, servers, and hosting.
   The low willingness to pay for a product or service makes it really hard to build an innovative business in this space.
   Combined with the inertia of users, there is almost no economic pressure to innovate.
-  Email service providers with a strong focus on privacy are the only exception to this rule because more and more people realize that if they don't pay for a service, they're the product and not the customer.
+  Mailbox providers with a strong focus on privacy are the only exception to this rule because more and more people realize that if they don't pay for a service, they're the product and not the customer.